Operator licensing in the UK

 FTA continues to support its members in ensuring that the regulatory system for commercial vehicles in Great Britain maintains high standards of vehicle safety and fair competition in the industry whilst making sure that the regulatory burden upon compliant operators is minimised.

 In Summer 2016, the Office of the Traffic Commissioner launched its online service for operators to manage their operator's licences – Vehicle Operator Licensing (VOL).
 FTA members can log in to see a demonstration of the system: Vehicle Operator Licensing

 To allow a truly paperless application, VOL uses gov.uk Verify – the Government’s online identity assurance system – for Directors to make undertakings and Transport Managers to make the Transport Manager declarations.
 There will remain, for the time being, the option of printing and signing undertakings and declarations for users who do not yet want to make use of Verify.
 More information regarding this can be found at: gov.uk Verify.
-And an example of how a user who has registered with Verify will make the undertakings can be found here: Verify Success
+An example of how a user who has registered with Verify will make the undertakings can be found here: Verify Success

 In 2016, the Department for Transport published its report on the Triennial Review of the Traffic Commissioners.
 The response broadly supports the continuation of the Traffic Commissioners and the existing operator's licensing regime in its current form, but does outline some changes that the Government intends to pursue, including some which will require amendments to primary legislation.
 Read FTA’s summary of the outcomes of the review: Department for Transport response to the Triennial Review of the Traffic Commissioners